 Lab emissions scoring will be modeled after the original EPA standards for 2016 snowmobiles that include NOx in the calculation.
-In addition, the engine must pass the soot limit of 50 mg/KW-hr.
+The engine must pass the soot limit of 50 mg/KW-hr.
 Extra points will be given for passing a threshold of an E-Score of 175 or higher as shown in the graph below.